 However, after a double-blind study involving 1,600 COPD patients, STIOLTO RESPIMAT did an even better job of keeping COPD symptoms under control.
 They used a placebo, as well as Sprivia itself to test it.
-Comparing STIOLTO RESPIMAT to Spiriva, the already effective treatment, was a very important part of the study.
+Comparing STIOLTO RESPIMAT to Spiriva, the already effective treatment, was an essential part of the study.

-The patients taking STIOLTO RESPIMAT showed greatly improved quality of life after only 12 weeks of treatment.
-Two studies have been conducted, and phase III of the study has begun since the drug has been approved by the FDA.
+The patients taking STIOLTO RESPIMAT showed a significantly improved quality of life after only 12 weeks of treatment.
+Two studies have been conducted, and phase III of the research has begun since the FDA has approved the drug.

-After the drug has been found to be safe and effective in previous smaller studies, a larger study is conducted.
+After the drug has been found to be safe and effective in previous smaller studies, more extensive research is conducted.
 The phase III study grants access to many people who want to try out the new inhaler.
 The first two studies mainly monitor side effects, and the phase III study investigates the drug's effectiveness.

-Control inhalers like Spiriva and STIOLTO RESPIMAT work over a long period of time to prevent symptoms.
+Control inhalers like Spiriva and STIOLTO RESPIMAT work over a long period to prevent symptoms.
 Having a control inhaler and a rescue inhaler is part of the medication plan of many people with lung diseases.
-They are meant to work together to keep the patient safe, and improve their quality of life as much as possible.
+They are meant to work together to keep the patient safe and improve their quality of life as much as possible.

 Information on this page is for reference and educational purposes only.
 For more information about inhalers, talk to your doctor or primary care provider.